Gun Violence Prevention and Intervention

 The City is very supportive of community organizations working with at-risk youth.
 In June 2022, Council approved more than $1.1M in American Rescue Plan funding for agencies specifically addressing gun violence and trauma.
 The agencies funded include the Stress and Trauma Treatment Center, Attucks Community Service Board, Boys and Girls Club of Southern Illinois, Carbondale United, the Dentmon Center, and the Carbondale Public Library.
 The City also allocates funding to support youth sports programs through Carbondale Junior Sports.

-The Carbondale Police Department identifies hot spots where violent crime is trending and provides high visibility enforcement efforts as a deterrent.
-Furthermore, officers work with community members to learn about suspicious activities and known offenders in order to employ crime prevention efforts.
+The Carbondale Police Department identifies hot spots where violent crime is trending and provides high-visibility enforcement efforts as a deterrent.
+Furthermore, officers work with community members to learn about suspicious activities and known offenders to employ crime prevention efforts.

 Surveillance cameras have been installed in strategic areas throughout Carbondale's downtown.
 These cameras have assisted the Carbondale Police Department in several investigations, which have resulted in the arrest and prosecution of violent offenders.

-Automated License Plate Readers (ALPR) are being installed at all traffic signals and major entrances to Carbondale.
+Automated License Plate Readers (ALPR) are installed at all Carbondale traffic signals and major entrances.
 ALPR systems capture license plate information to instantly compare plate numbers to a database of wanted criminals or persons of interest.

 In 2021, the Carbondale Police Department began employing a full-time Mental Health Advocate to conduct follow-up service to clients involved in prior calls for service.

 The Carbondale Police Department assisted in the creation of a Mental Health Panel to network with other agencies about high-risk residents.

 The Carbondale Police Department helped establish the Youth Safety Panel in 2010, which meets monthly to identify at-risk youth in the community.
-In May 2021, the Carbondale Police Department, in collaboration with the Stress and Trauma Treatment Center, hired a Youth Advocate to provide services to at-risk youth in Carbondale through the schools and in the community.
+In May 2021, the Carbondale Police Department, in collaboration with the Stress and Trauma Treatment Center, hired a Youth Advocate to provide services to at-risk youth in Carbondale through the schools and the community.

 The City leads Crime Stoppers initiatives to monetarily incentivize tips that lead to arrests and prosecutions of violent offenders.